labs14-investment-risk-analysis/Data-Science/README.md

 ## Documentation

-See [fin_data](https://github.com/labs14-investment-risk-analysis/Data-Science/blob/master/data/README.md) for details on the data ingestion engine.
+See the [README](https://github.com/labs14-investment-risk-analysis/Data-Science/blob/master/data/README.md) in the `data` directory for details on the modules produces during research and development.